LitCastVlog/Flow/README.md

 * Click the hamburger icon (Top left)
 * Navigate to "Settings"
 * Navigate to "Display"
-* Near the middle, under "Custom CSS code", paste the `@import url` for the base Scyfin theme
+* Near the middle, under "Custom CSS code", paste the `@import url` for the base theme
     * Note -
         * If there is any server-wide custom CSS, you may want to enable "Disable server-provided custom CSS code", as the two themes WILL interfere with each other
     * Example: